usc-kb176/SGD213_Task-2-Wiki/Proposal/Proposal.md

 Road Runner Escape is a side-scroller with multiple levels based on Super Mario.
 We believe there is a nostalgia market for such games and our aim is to improve this much-loved classic through the introduction of eye-catching graphics and progressively more difficult levels.

 The player character ("**Road Runner**") moves in jump 'n' run style as it navigates each level.
-Collecting power-ups, defeating enemies along the way.
+Collecting pickups and defeating enemies along the way.

 Each level consists of a platform, hills and interactive elements such as pickups.
 To make it more challenging randomly generated enemies will appear which Road Runner will either evade or destroy.